 There is no end to the live music possibilities in Paris.
 Nouveau Casino hosts a variety of bands on most nights, and La Flèche d'Or is known as an indie-rock venue.
 Belleville's La Java hosts an eclectic mix of artists in the venue where Edith Piaf debuted.
-You can end your night with a visit to La Cithéa, which hosts jazz until early in the morning.

 For a more sedate music experience, the Cité de la Musique hosts classical, jazz and traditional concerts in a network of concert halls.
 Paris is of course an opera paradise, and you'll find symphonies and operas at the Opéra Bastille, lighter opera at the Opéra Comique, and you might even spot the phantom of the opera at the grand Opéra Garnier, the home of the Ballet de l'Opera National de Paris.